Constitution of Bangladesh: Chapter II: The Prime Minister and The Cabinet

 States that the Republic is to have a Cabinet with the Prime Minister as its Head.
 Prescribes that the executive power of the Republic is to be exercised by or on the authority of the Prime Minister.
 States that appointments to the Cabinet will be determined by the Prime Minister and made by the President.
 Specifies that not less than nine-tenths of members of the Cabinet must be Members of Parliament.
 States that the President will appoint as Prime Minister the member of parliament who appears to command the confidence of the Jatiya Sangsad.
 States that the office of Prime Minister will become vacant in the event they: tender their resignation to the President; cease to be a member of parliament or cease to retain the confidence of the majority of members of the Jatiya Sangsad.
 There are no term limits specified for the Prime Minister.
 Specifies the tenure of office of other Ministers.

 Chapter III: Local Government

 Makes provision for democratically elected local government in every administrative unit in the Republic.
 States that powers exercised by local government will be delegated by Parliament.

 Chapter IV: The Defence Services

-Declares that the President is the Commander-in-Chief of the Armed Forces of Bangladesh.
+Declares that the President is the Commander-in-chief of the Bangladesh Armed Forces.
 States that the exercise of such powers will be determined by law.
 States that Parliament will by law provide for the regulation of the defence services, including the maintenance of the defence services; the grating of commissions; the appointment of chiefs of staff of the defence services and the discipline and other matters relating to the defence services.
 Reserves the right to declare war for Parliament.